SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetDocumentTemplatesTasks.md

 so.topic: reference
 ---

+# NSTask[] GetDocumentTemplatesTasks()

 The appointment's task is a Document template item when the appointment is a document.

 **Returns:** NSTask[]